 The Enterprise Breeding System is co-developed with users: more functionalities and use cases are added according to their needs and feedback.
 This may even include building in compatibility with existing data systems.

-At the same time, institutions that adopt the EBS will need to adapt their breeding and data workflows to make use of the EBS, a process supported by the CGIAR Excellence in Breeding Platform.
+At the same time, institutions that adopt EBS will need to adapt their breeding and data workflows to make use of EBS, a process supported by the CGIAR Excellence in Breeding Platform.

 2019